Moving away from GlusterFS to a shared folder mounted via sshfs for my cluster storage

 Now, create an ssh key on all nodes if it is not already the case

-(without passphrase) with ssh-keygen
+(without passphrase) with ssh-keygen.

-Add each keys in the authorized_keys
+Add each keys in the authorized_keys files of the right user.

 You can test if it works as expected (and add the server in the

-known_hosts
+known_hosts file):

 sshfs -o allow_other user@server:/path/to/remote/directory/ /mnt/nas_storage

-, it works.
+If your data are in /mnt/nas_storage, it works.
 Now you can unmount it

 for now: